 Each website represented in the above on its own might not be very important.
 However, their relationships and connections with the rest of the websites are.
 Discovering and identifying relevant clusters are, too.

-Imagine making marketing decisions based off of one-dimensional attribution modeling and missing large percentages of data because it’s hidden as direct traffic.
+Imagine making marketing decisions based on one-dimensional attribution modeling and missing large percentages of data because it’s hidden as direct traffic.
 Marketers don’t need to imagine it because we’ve been doing it for well over a decade already and it’s been accepted.
 Most of us only see 20% of the data in a relevant digital ecosystem.
 It’s the other 80% we’re not tapping into to inform our marketing decisions.

-I know what many readers are thinking, how can we get our hands on this data and once we get it how do we make sense of it?
+I know what many readers are thinking, how can we get our hands on this data, and once we get it how do we make sense of it?
 What’s outlined above is truly big data.
 There’s a reason this article started off talking about marketing AI and analytics.
 When the two are married it makes this possible.

 In 2017 alone, the martech software ecosystem was over 5,000 vendors.
 When these categories are combined under one AI-driven analytics platform it makes marketing-wide integration with sales and service software much simpler and the learning curve much easier to navigate.
 Not to mention, the procurement process for one all-encompassing solution is much more palatable than the alternative.